Miss Indiana USA

 The Miss Indiana USA competition is the pageant that selects the representative for the state of Indiana in the Miss USA pageant and the name of the title held by those representatives.
-This pageant is currently produced by Crown Moxie, headquartered in Indianapolis, Indiana.
+This pageant is currently produced by Empower2 Productions, headquartered in Indianapolis, Indiana.

 The pageant is currently held in Noblesville and has previously been hosted by Anderson, Michigan City, Indianapolis, Carmel and Fort Wayne.

 Nine Miss Indiana USA winners have previously held the Miss Indiana Teen USA title and competed at Miss Teen USA, and three previously competed in other states (Florida, Georgia and Virginia).
 Three Miss Indiana-USA winners (1987, 2002, and 2023) have also previously competed at Miss America.

 The most recent placement was Alexis Lete in 2020, who finished 3rd runner-up.

-Sydney Shrewsbury from Indianapolis, was chosen as Miss Indiana-USA 2025 on April 5, 2025, in Indianapolis.
-She represented Indiana at the Miss USA 2025 pageant.
+The current Miss Indiana USA is Eniolá Oke from Brownsburg, who was chosen as Miss Indiana-USA 2026 on June 28, 2026, at Noblesville High School in Noblesville.
+She will represent Indiana at the Miss USA 2026 pageant.